nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 Send a greeting to the public channel or a `test` to the **#test** channel.
 Next to the message will say `heard X repeats` x representing the number of repeaters that you heard retransmitting your sent message.
 If this is 0 then a repeater was unable to be reached, or the radio settings are wrong.
 Double check the radio settings and then check the [NSW Meshcore Map](https://nswmesh.github.io/NSW-Sydney-Meshcore-Map/) to see if there are repeaters near you.
 Double click or long press on your location to check if there is expected coverage at your location.

+Repeaters send a local advert (an advert that can be heard if you are directly connected to that repeater only) every 240 minutes.
+And a flood advert every 12 hours.
+This means that the node list can take a while to populate.
+Companions also only advert when manually triggered.
+This means that a connection to the mesh can be present but there is not an advert being sent at that moment (This is good as it means that the mesh is not congested)

 > **Important:** All nodes connecting to the Sydney mesh must use the **Australia preset** with SF11 (modified from the default SF10).
 **Why SF11?** The NSW Mesh uses SF11 instead of the standard SF10 to provide improved range across Sydney's unique geography and wide user spacing.
 This means we are **not directly interoperable** with standard ANZ meshes running SF10.